Pocket money – from what age, how much and what for?

 Encouraging your children to be responsible with their own money pays off

-Children and young people face the challenge of trying to resist the allures of our consumer society.
-Of course, there is no doubt they would love the latest trainers or smartphone, or perhaps some really cool make-up.
-Parents have a tough job, and dealing with their own finances is part and parcel of their responsibilities.
-Start talking to your child about the subject of money at an early stage, and make it a day-to-day topic.
-Our tips will help you teach your children how to be sensible with money.
-The PostFinance MoneyFit initiative supports parents and teachers in promoting financial skills for children and young people.
+Start talking to your child about money at an early age, and make it a day-to-day topic.
+Our tips will help you teach your children how to be sensible with (digital) money.
+The PostFinance MoneyFit initiative also supports parents and teachers in promoting financial skills for children and young people, for example in a fun and interactive way with the Family Guide.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings